neilernst/Onboarding/README.md

 This is your jumping off point to get you up and running with your work in collaboration with Dr. Ernst.

+I prefer to be called Neil and addressed he/him.

 # Your first day

 * Read the [research ethics](ethics.md) guidelines.
 Chat with Neil if you have any questions about lab norms or would like to add or change anything in the code of conduct.